Online Book Arbitrage: Why Amazon itself is the best source of used books to resell in the world

 It was hard.
 It was dirty.
 It was physically taxing.
 And, after several years, I learned: It was totally unnecessary.

-What you’re about to learn
+The system you’re about to learn

 In this article, I’m providing a step-by-step system to find cheap books on Amazon that you can resell back on Amazon for a profit – without leaving your computer.